 4).
 The maths of this have a solution of exponential change

 that is identical to the empirical equation I used.
 The idea

 that a change in isolation, producing a change in infection

 rate per person, would be accomplished by multiple small

 random changes in behavior seems plausible.

 Finally, published data on mobility based on cell phone data also shows an exponential response to the lockdowns in March.

 Finally in April and June, distancing and mask use effectively end, causing increases in Ipp bumps in cases through June when Ipp has returned to the levels at the beginning of the pandemic.
-The model suggests that cases will remain flat assuming that vaccinations do not stall completly.

 Modelling the time line for fatality rate.